KathrynLaing/CPNLearning/README.md

 ```
 LearningOutput cpnLearn(n, data, beta, DataSize, mcReps, alpha, StartEmpty=true, StartStructure={0}, CpnSeqFilename="/file/path/output.csv")
 ```
--`n` Number of variables
+- `n` Number of variables
--`data` Observed user choices data (format given below) -`beta` Vector of Dirichlet prior parameters
+- `data` Observed user choices data (format given below)
+- `beta` Vector of Dirichlet prior parameters
--`mcReps` Number of dirichlet samples used in score estimation -`alpha` Change threshold
+- `mcReps` Number of dirichlet samples used in score estimation
+- `alpha` Change threshold
--`StartEmpty` Boolean variable, true if and only if we want to learn from the empty structure -`StartStructure` The specified starting structure if StartEmpty=false (set to {0} otherwise) -`CpnSeqFilename` The location we want the learning results to be written to
+- `StartEmpty` Boolean variable, true if and only if we want to learn from the empty structure
+- `StartStructure` The specified starting structure if StartEmpty=false (set to {0} otherwise)
+- `CpnSeqFilename` The location we want the learning results to be written to

 This function takes the observed data and input parameters and applies our learning procedure.
 The output structure contains a sequence of the CP-nets obtained through learning, a vector of n variable scores, and the learning time elapsed.